inmanta/inmanta-core/docs/administrators/operational_procedures.rst

 This process describes the steps to prepare an inmanta project for production release.

-All packages should be hosted in an internal, curated python repository (like nexus or devpi).
-For security reasons, the default pip config, which pulls packages from ``https://pypi.org/`` should not be used, except in projects relying only on public modules and Python dependencies.
-(See `PEP 708 <https://peps.python.org/pep-0708/#motivation>`_ for more information).
+For small projects relying exclusively on public modules and Python dependencies, the default pip config, which pulls packages from ``https://pypi.org/`` can be used.
+If the project requires a private packages, then, for security reasons, the default pip config, which pulls packages from ``https://pypi.org/`` should not be used and all packages should be hosted in an internal, curated python repository (like nexus or devpi).
+See `PEP 708 <https://peps.python.org/pep-0708/#motivation>`_ for more information.
 See the :ref:`specify_location_pip` section for more information on how to set the project's pip configuration.

 Context
 ++++++++